andreiaamaral/IsomiR-Window/README.md

  Final_TableDE_<jobID>.txt --> summary statistics of isomiR counts for each condition (mean and stdev) miRNA_normalized_counts_<jobID>.txt --> normalized miRNA counts for each replicate in each condition

-### Step 8 -miRNA prediction and incorporation of novel miRNAs in the species miRNA annotation
+### Step 8 -Download script mirdeep.pl and merged_arf_and_collapsed_id.pl to perform miRNA prediction and incorporation of novel miRNAs in the species miRNA annotation
 The IsomiR Window pipeline provides a script that can be used before step 5.
 This script enables de identification of novel miRNAs based in your data and allows if you desire you can add these novel miRNAs to the annotation of miRNAs of the corresponding species.
 In case you execute this script before find_isomiRs.pl, you will be able to identify the isomiRs that have been generated for these novel miRNAs as well.
 The script executes automatically miRdeep2 in caso of animal genomes or miRD2 in case of plant genomes.
 These predictions sometimes predict overlapping miRA percursors that overlap >=90%, the script creates an output that removes this redundancy, displaying in this case only the predictions with better score and better sequencing coverage.
 Nevertheless the full set of results is kept.

 You will see that in the command flag options <pathto>/filtered_SAM is repeated twice, this is due to the fact that the IsomiR Window web interface is designed for the comparison of two experimental conditions.
 In case you have that design  you will use <pathto>/C1/filtered_SAM and <pathto>/C2/filtered_SAM, otherwise you just repeat the same path twice.

-M
+Requires: merged_arf_and_collapsed_id.pl

 Before you run the script you must create two new folders: